apache/cassandra-java-driver/changelog/README.md

 - [bug] JAVA-1160: Fix NPE in VersionNumber.getPreReleaseLabels().
 - [improvement] JAVA-1126: Handle schema changes in Mapper.
 - [bug] JAVA-1193: Refresh token and replica metadata synchronously when schema is altered.
+- [bug] JAVA-1120: Skip schema refresh debouncer when checking for agreement as a result of schema change made by client.

 ### 3.0.2